Volunteer for ARISE & Ski

 If I am uncomfortable with my student can I switch?

 Education Staff is always available to work with you and the student.
 In an effort to make the pairing advantageous for all concerned – we would want to explore where this discomfort comes from and how we might make the situation better.
-These are always teachable moments.
-One should expect some discomfort when meeting a new person you have no experience working with.
+Communication with the Education staff is important in these settings.

 What is a blocker?